Xie Xingfang

-Xie Xingfang (born January 8, 1981) is a retired Chinese badminton player from Guangzhou, Guangdong.
-She is a former defending two-time world champion for women's singles, and former women's singles World No. 1.
+Xie Xingfang (born September 8, 1981) is a retired Chinese badminton player from Guangzhou, Guangdong.
+She is a former two-time world champion for women's singles, and former women's singles World No. 1.

-Her first big title was in girls' doubles, with her provincial team mate Zhang Jiewen, at the World Junior Championships in 1998.
+Her first big title was in girls' doubles, with her provincial teammate Zhang Jiewen, at the World Junior Championships in 1998.
 She has also won a bronze medal at the World Junior Championships in mixed doubles with Cai Yun.
 However, once she entered the Chinese national team, she switched to singles.
 2004 was her "break-out" year, as she won several top tier titles on the world circuit.
 Xie and her senior compatriot and rival Zhang Ning were the most dominant international women's singles players of the middle and late parts of the decade, though they were pressed by younger teammates such as Zhu Lin, Lu Lan, Jiang Yanjiao and Wang Yihan.
 Due to her height and slender figure, she is regarded to have elegant movement.
 Xie's strengths were her reach, quickness, consistency, and court sense.
 She was a member of China's world champion Uber Cup teams of 2004, 2006, and 2008.

 Her last appearance as a player in a major badminton competition came at the National Games of China in October 2009.

 During most of her badminton career Xie was romantically involved with fellow Chinese badminton star Lin Dan.
 In 2006 Xie and Lin won their respective women's and men's singles titles at the IBF World Championships in Madrid.
 Xie had also won the world title in 2005 when Lin finished second to Indonesia's Taufik Hidayat.
 Xie Xingfang and Lin Dan were married in Guangzhou, China, on 13 December 2010, after seven years of dating.
 She is also a mother of a son, Lin Xiao Yu, who was born on 5 November 2016.